bc3LC/medusa/README.md

     library(medusa)
     ```

 :exclamation::exclamation: This may take a few minutes because the package contains a lot of data.
+If the installation fails, the timeout parameter may need to be further increased.
+Additionally, sometimes users downloading `medusa` with remotes may need to set up a Personal Access Token (PAT) and store it in their credentials file.
+For more information about how to proceed click [here](https://usethis.r-lib.org/articles/git-credentials.html).

 <br>
 Now the package is fully loaded and you can start using its functions.